 Pinkeye, or conjunctivitis, occurs when the conjunctiva—a thin mucous membrane that covers the front portion of the eye and inner eyelids—becomes irritated or red.
-Bacterial conjunctivitis produces a yellow discharge from the eye(s), and is often a complication from a cold.
-There are many causes of conjunctivitis, and treatment can vary with the cause.
+There are many causes of conjunctivitis and treatment can vary depending on the cause.
 The most common causes in children are bacteria, viruses and allergies.
+Bacterial conjunctivitis produces a yellow drainage from the eye(s) and is often a complication of a cold.

 - Frequent, thorough hand washing by all family members will help keep the infection from spreading throughout the household.

-Using the medicine
+Using the Medicine

 Here are some suggestions for using the eye drops or eye ointment:

 - Eye drops work best if the drainage is removed before putting them in.

 - If your child won’t open her eye, have her lie down.
 Put one drop over the inner corner of the eye.
 If your child opens her eye or blinks, the eye drop will flow in where it needs to be.
 If she doesn’t open the eye, the drop will slowly seep in anyway.

 - For a cooperative child, wash your hands, then, while she's sitting upright, gently pull down the lower eye lid.
 Insert a single drop and ask her to close the eye for two minutes.